 The chemical satisfies the criteria for classification according to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) for hazard classes relevant for work health and safety as follows.
+This is an amendment to the current classification for carcinogenicity on the Hazardous Chemicals Information System (HCIS) (see Supporting information).
 This does not consider classification of physical hazards and environmental hazards.